MichaelKovich/kovy-emr/README.md

 ### Provider and Patient Front-Ends

-Providers are able to view their dashboard, check their messages, send messages to patients with whom they've had, or will have, visits and their colleagues, add medications to a patient's record, update a patient's medication record, add a visit with a patient, and update a visit.
+Providers are able to view their dashboard, check their messages, send messages to patients with whom they've had, or will have, visits and their colleagues, update their profile, add medications to a patient's record, update a patient's medication record, add a visit with a patient, update a visit.
+They can also opt-in to receive SMS notifications of new messages and cancelled visits.

 Patients are able to view their dashboard, their medications (name, dosage, and whether it's a prescription or OTC), and their visits (date, type of visit, and the provider).
-Patients are also able to pay outstanding bills from within the application.
+Patients can cancel visits (so long as they're at least 24 hours in the future), pay their outstanding medical bills, view their billing history, update their profile, and opt-in to receive SMS notifications of new messages.

 ### Security and Authentication